mithunbabbira/Body_Implant-BIO-HACKING/README.md

 # BodyImplant
 I have inserted a  chip into my body.
-This chip uses RFID (Radio-frequency identification) This can be reprogrammed using RFID writers (contactless) The use case of this is vast
+This chip uses RFID (Radio-frequency identification).
+This can be re-programmed using RFID writers (contactless).
+The use case of this is vast .
 For example : I rewire a bike and installed a micro controller to read RFID tags , After installation the vehicle can be started by tapping my hand